mrkrasser/node-red-contrib-bmp085/Readme.md

-node-red-contrib-bmp085
+node-red-contrib-pca9685
 ========================

-A <a href="http://nodered.org">Node-RED</a> node to receive data from a Bosch [BMP085](http://www.adafruit.com/products/391) or [BMP180](http://www.adafruit.com/products/1603) barometer pressure sensor using I2C interface.
-Use bmp085 library.
+A <a href="http://nodered.org">Node-RED</a> node to control an NXP [PCA9685](http://www.nxp.com/products/power-management/lighting-driver-and-controller-ics/ic-led-display-control/16-channel-12-bit-pwm-fm-plus-ic-bus-led-controller:PCA9685) such as the [Adafruit Servo Driver](https://www.adafruit.com/product/815) using the I2C interface.
+Based on Sergey Krasnov's bmp085 node.
+Uses the pca9685 library.

 Install
 -------

-Run command on Node-RED installation directory
+Run the npm install command in your Node-RED node_modules directory

-	npm install node-red-contrib-bmp085
+	npm install node-red-contrib-pca9685

 Pre-reqs
 --------